-2018 JB3 is a small asteroid with an orbit that is entirely confined within Earth's orbit.
+2018 JB3 is a mid-sized asteroid with an orbit that is entirely confined within Earth's orbit.
 NASA JPL has classified 2018 JB3 as a "Near Earth Asteroid" due to its orbit's proximity to Earth, but it is not considered potentially hazardous because computer simulations have not indicated any imminent likelihood of future collision.

 2018 JB3 has 15 close approaches predicted in the coming decades:

 |July 6, 2062||21,232,097||19.614|